-Through its carrier partners–AT&T, Sprint and T-Mobile–other broadband services like AT&T U-Verse and content producers, MobiTV is meeting consumers’ extraordinary demands for multimedia on their smartphones, tablet computers and home TV’s.
-Its mobile app for Apple’s iPad is called MobiNow.
+Through its carrier partners–AT&T, Sprint and T-Mobile–other broadband services like AT&T U-Verse and content producers, MobiTV meets consumers’ extraordinary demands for multimedia on smartphones, tablet computers and home TV’s.
+MobiNow is its iPad mobile app.

-In our audio interview, Jay Hinman, Senior Director of Marketing, points out an interesting trend: as mobile device screen size increases, live video streaming demand rises.
+In our audio interview, Jay Hinman, former Senior Director of Marketing, now with Neumob, points out an interesting trend: as mobile device screen size increases, live video streaming demand rises.

 He compares the “early years” when consumers watched two-inch mobile phone screen videos to today’s larger 4-5 inch smartphone displays.

 Consumers are gobbling up video like hungry relatives at Thanksgiving dinner.